nageranki/DeepQuery/README.md

 For detailed analysis & documentation, refer to the 'Documentation & Analysis' PDF file.

-Also, we’ve included all our initial work, research & hit-and-miss attempts in the 'Hit & Miss (Various initial attempts).
-As in progress that we initially made and then scrapped in pursuit of better results).
+Also, we’ve included all our initial work, research & hit-and-miss attempts in the 'Hit & Miss (Various Initial Attempts)' folder.
+As in progress that we initially made and then scrapped in pursuit of better results.

 Note: README_DeepQuery.txt is an extended and more detailed README file.
 We wrote it separately to provide in-depth information without overwhelming users with too much detail upon first accessing the repository.